What Buyers Ask Most

 Late reporting: Most plans require claims within 30 days of an incident.
 Report promptly — even if you're unsure whether something is covered.

-Pre-existing damage: Damage that was present at delivery and not reported at that time.
-Inspect furniture carefully when it arrives and document anything that looks wrong.
+Pre-existing damage: Damage present at delivery and not reported at that time.
+Inspect furniture carefully when it arrives.

 Uncovered perils: Damage from an incident not listed in the covered perils.
 This is why reading the specific covered incidents list — not just the marketing summary — matters so much at purchase.